Chaotic Properties of Single Element Nonlinear Chimney Model: Effect of Directionality: Results

+The Duffing's oscillator has double well potential for all negative values of $k$ and $\alpha$ but our system, owing to the gravitational term, has double well potential even for small positive values of $k$ ($<g/2$) when $\alpha$ is also positive.
+Here, we restrict ourselves to the range of parameters leading to the double well potential.
+That is, there are two stable fixed points.
+In the case of Duffing's oscillator it is known that when the motion is regular the basins of attraction of these two fixed points have smooth boundary but as the values of $\omega$ and $f$ are increased the motion becomes irregular and the basin boundary starts to intersect with each other leading to a fractal nature.

-We study the basins of attraction of these stable points and find that for sufficiently large values of $f$ and $\omega$ the basins become intertwined and the basin boundaries become fractal.
-Fig.~2 shows some examples.
+We study the basins of attraction of the stable points and find that for sufficiently large values of $f$ and $\omega$ the basins become intertwined and the basin boundaries become fractal.
+Fig.~\ref{fig:bb} shows some examples.
+We find that the fractal dimensions $D_f$ lie around 1.5.
+This is similar to other systems reportd in the literature~\cite{ML, GOY}.

-Melnikov analysis \cite{HP} allows us to estimate the amplitude of the forcing term for a given frequency for which one starts observing the fractal basin boundaries.
-This is done by calculating the distance between the stable and unstable manifolds of the homoclinic orbit and observing when this distance changes its sign.

-Melnikov analysis can be carried out for Eq.~(\ref{eq:LM})~\cite{ML} and the critical value of $f$ for which one would expect the fractal basin boundary can be estimated.
-Our numerical results, depicted in the Fig.~3 show that for the system of Eq.~(\ref{eq:sine}) the fractal appears for a much smaller value of $f$ for a given $\omega$ as compared to the value of $f_c$ obtained from the Melnikov analysis of Eq.~(\ref{eq:LM}).

-This indicates that the onset of irregular motion is advanced considerably when the complete sine term is considered.